-Biennial Registration Requirements and Fees Article IV of the Ohio Constitution vests plenary authority with the Supreme Court of Ohio to regulate all aspects of the practice of law in Ohio, including admission to the practice of law, the discipline of persons admitted to the practice of law, and all other matters relating to the practice of law.
+Biennial Registration Requirements and Fees

+Article IV of the Ohio Constitution vests plenary authority with the Supreme Court of Ohio to regulate all aspects of the practice of law in Ohio, including admission to the practice of law, the discipline of persons admitted to the practice of law, and all other matters relating to the practice of law.
 In furtherance of this responsibility and in order to maintain an independent and self-funded regulatory system, the Supreme Court assesses and collects various fees and other moneys pursuant to the Supreme Court Rules for the Government of the Bar of Ohio.
-All moneys collected pursuant to the rules are deposited in the Attorney Services Fund.
+All moneys collected pursuant to the rules are deposited into the Attorney Services Fund.

 Gov.Bar R. VI imposes a biennial registration requirement on each attorney practicing law in the state of Ohio.
-Each attorney licensed to practice law in the state, except for attorneys who are on inactive or retired status, and each non-Ohio attorney registered for corporate counsel status, must register with the Court on or before the first day of September in each odd-numbered year and pay a \$350 registration fee for active or corporate counsel status.
+Each attorney licensed to practice law in the state, except for attorneys who are on inactive or retired status, and each non-Ohio attorney registered for corporate counsel status, and military spouse attorneys, must register with the Court on or before the first day of September in each odd-numbered year and pay a \$350 registration fee for active or corporate counsel status.
 Emeritus Pro Bono status is available as a registration status for attorneys who wish to provide legal services solely on a pro bono basis with a qualified organization.
 The registration fee for Emeritus pro bono status is \$75.
 In addition, attorney spouses of active-duty members of the U.S. military stationed in Ohio may seek temporary admission to the practice of law in Ohio under certain conditions.
 The registration fee for military spouse attorneys is \$350.
+The \$350 registration fee was increased to \$400 for the 2023/2025 registration biennium.
+Attorneys were able to pre-register for the biennium effective June 29, 2023.